-Figure 9.
+Figure 11.
 Dual Output Fast Read Sequence Diagram

-7.10.
+7.11.
 Quad Output Fast Read (6BH)

-The Quad Output Fast Read command is followed by 3-byte address (A23-A0) and a dummy byte, and each bit is latched in during the rising edge of SCLK, then the memory contents are shifted out 4-bit per clock cycle from IO3, IO2, IO1 and IO0.
-The command sequence is shown in followed Figure 10.
+The Quad Output Fast Read command is followed by 3-byte address (A23-A0) or a 4-byte address (A31-A0) and a dummy byte, and each bit is latched in on the rising edge of SCLK, then the memory contents are shifted out 4-bit per clock cycle from IO3, IO2, IO1 and IO0.
+The command sequence is shown in followed Figure 12.
 The first byte addressed can be at any location.
 The address is automatically incremented to the next higher address after each byte of data is shifted out.
-The Quad Enable bit (QE) of Status Register (S9) must be set to enable for the Quad Output Fast Read command.
+The default read mode is 3-byte address mode, and the lower 128Mbit can be read with a single Quad Output Fast Read (6BH) command.
+By entering 4-byte address mode, or to set EN4B (S11) bit to 1, the higher 128Mbit can be read with a single Quad Output Fast Read (6BH) command.

-Figure 10.
+Figure 12.
 Quad Output Fast Read Sequence Diagram

-7.11.
+7.12.
 Dual I/O Fast Read (BBH)

-The Dual I/O Fast Read command is similar to the Dual Output Fast Read command but with the capability to input the 3-byte address (A23-0) and a "Continuous Read Mode" byte 2-bit per clock by SI and SO, and each bit is latched in on the rising edge of SCLK, then the memory contents are shifted out 2-bit per clock cycle from SI and SO.
-The command sequence is shown in followed Figure11.
+The Dual I/O Fast Read command is similar to the Dual Output Fast Read command but with the capability to input the 3-byte address (A23-0) or a 4-byte address (A31-A0) and a "Continuous Read Mode" byte 2-bit per clock by SI and SO, and each bit is latched in on the rising edge of SCLK, then the memory contents are shifted out 2-bit per clock cycle from SI and SO.
+The command sequence is shown in followed Figure 13.
 The first byte addressed can be at any location.
 The address is automatically incremented to the next higher address after each byte of data is shifted out.
+The default read mode is 3-byte address mode, and the lower 128Mbit can be read with a single Dual I/O Fast Read (BBH) command.
+By entering 4-byte address mode, or to set EN4B (S11) bit to 1, the higher 128Mbit can be read with a single Dual I/O Fast Read (BBH) command.